m-lopez/dimitri_lib/congruence/README.md

 todo
 ----

-+   proper copy/move semantics - implement copy and move constructors for the data types
 +   break <code>maybe</code> off into its own library.
 Describe differences between <code>maybe</code> and <code>optional</code>
 +   scoped congruence closure - for those of us in programming languages, symbols